Italian yields hit 7-week high on Omicron optimism, potential elections | Business

 Italian yields hit 7-week high on Omicron optimism, potential elections

-U.S. consumer confidence improved further in December, suggesting the economy would continue to expand in 2022 despite a resurgence in COVID-19 infections and reduced fiscal stimulus.
-Euro zone bond yields were up across the board on Thursday, led by Italian 10-year borrowing costs, which hit a seven-week high of 1.12%, up seven basis points (bps) on the day.
+Data on Thursday showed the number of Americans filing new claims for unemployment benefits held below pre-pandemic levels, while U.S. consumer confidence improved further in December, suggesting the economy would continue to expand in 2022.
+Euro zone bond yields were up across the board on Thursday, led by Italian 10-year borrowing costs, which hit a seven-week high of 1.146%.

 Italy is seen as one of the biggest beneficiaries of European Central Bank largesse, and is vulnerable to any sign of tightening policy as a result.
 "Rates are likely to reprice higher in 2022 led by the United States on the back of strong growth and inflation, and the start of a proper hiking cycle," analysts at BofA Securities said in a note.

 They said this will be driven by slowing but still above-trend growth and inflation and U.S. Federal Reserve policy tightening via rate hikes and quantitative tightening signals.
-U.S. consumer confidence improved further in December, suggesting the economy would continue to expand in 2022 despite a resurgence in COVID-19 infections and reduced fiscal stimulus.
+Data on Thursday showed the number of Americans filing new claims for unemployment benefits held below pre-pandemic levels, while U.S. consumer confidence improved further in December, suggesting the economy would continue to expand in 2022.

-Euro zone bond yields were up across the board on Thursday, led by Italian 10-year borrowing costs, which hit a seven-week high of 1.12%, up seven basis points (bps) on the day.
-Potential general elections in 2023 will trigger a fierce political campaign, which could hurt Italian debt, particularly without Draghi directly influencing policy, analysts said.
+Euro zone bond yields were up across the board on Thursday, led by Italian 10-year borrowing costs, which hit a seven-week high of 1.146%.
+By 1611 GMT they were up 6.1 basis points (bps) on the day at 1.117%.
+Potential general elections Italy in 2023 will trigger a fierce political campaign, which could hurt Italian debt, particularly without Draghi directly influencing policy, analysts said.

 "With polls projecting a substantial draw, parliamentary elections held in late spring could open a new period of political uncertainty," Berenberg analysts said.
-German 10-year Bund yields, the benchmark for the bloc, were up 3.6 bps at -0.257%; well away from the -0.40% low hit at the start of the week on Omicron pessimism.
+German 10-year Bund yields, the benchmark for the bloc, were up 5.0 bps at -0.243%; well away from the -0.40% low hit at the start of the week on Omicron pessimism.
+The equivalent French and Spanish yields were also up around 5 bps.

-A money markets gauge of long term euro zone inflation expectations, the five-year, five-year forward inflation swap closed Wednesday at 1.9694%, its highest since mid-November.
+A money markets gauge of long term euro zone inflation expectations, the five-year forward inflation swap was at 1.9471%, after it closed Wednesday at 1.9694%, its highest since mid-November.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)